 Step 7 Notifying neonatal units

-- We will notify neonatal units on your behalf, in order to request agreement
+- We will notify neonatal units on your behalf, in order to invite participation and request agreement

 - NHS trusts contributing data through the NNRD for research studies that are adopted onto the National Institute for Health Research portfolio may list participation in their Research Quality Account returns, register their involvement through the Central System for Processing, and may be eligible for support through the appropriate Research Network

 - Once all approvals are received we will ask you to sign a Data Sharing Agreement; this specifies the purpose for which the data are to be used, and the acknowledgements to be made

 - We ask that contributing Trusts, Networks, Lead Clinicians, and other contributing members of the UK Neonatal Collaborative, as appropriate are acknowledged in all outputs